-- (1) Patients who had a primary location of CRPS above the neck were excluded (6 patients).
-These patients were excluded from this analysis since the sites where pain thresholds were measured would not address this area of the body reliably. - (2) Patients who failed to experience pain when > 5 kg of force was applied to the skin at the primary location of CRPS were excluded (27 patients).
+- I. Patients who had a primary location of CRPS above the neck were excluded (6 patients).
+These patients were excluded from this analysis since the sites where pain thresholds were measured would not address this area of the body reliably. - II.
+Patients who failed to experience pain when more than 5 kg of force was applied to the skin at the primary location of CRPS were excluded (27 patients).
 The force was measured using a device (algometer by Wagner Instruments.
+Greenwich, Connecticut.

-Greenwich, CT) that is limited to a maximum reading of 5 kg.
+United States of America) that is limited to a maximum reading of 5 kg.
 Therefore, readings above this point would not be quantifiable.